penguintutor/pixel-server/README.md

 ## Login

 New login features requires that users login to the web interface.
 This would prevent automation from working, therefore an alternative is allowed where clients can be pre-authorized based on their IP address.
-All admin functions need to be logged in as an admin user
+All admin functions need to be logged in as an admin user.

 If automation runs on the local machine then it is recommended that only the loopback IP address 127.0.0.1 is pre-authorized, but additional IP addresses can be enabled for use by WiFi switches, such as those used in the [ESP32 wireless capacitive touch switch](http://www.penguintutor.com/projects/esp32-captouch).

+There are no users setup as default.
+Before you can login then you should create your first admin user with the following command:

+    python3 createadmin.py <username> <password> >> users.cfg

+The angled brackets should not be included around the username or password.
+The double greater than will append to the users.cfg file, so if the file already exists this will not remove any existing accounts.
+Ensure you don't end up with multiple users with the same username using this command.
+Instead once you have setup the initial user you should login through the web interface to configure additional users.

 # Automation